Access the huge job potential of the Hidden Job Market!

-In New Zealand 80% of all jobs are never advertised!
+In New Zealand 80% of all available jobs are never advertised!

 Local knowledge is the key!

-Our Job Search Manager Katrin explains how you can find out about those hidden job opportunities and how you can utilise the potential of the hidden job market for your job search.
+Our Job Search Coach will explain to you how you can find out about those hidden job opportunities and how you can utilise the potential of the hidden job market for your job search.

-Advice from our Job Search Manager for the best way of approaching the Hidden Job Market
+Tips from our Job Search Coach for the best way of approaching the Hidden Job Market

 "To access this hidden job market, you will need to commit time and energy and take a focused, positive and active approach.